urakubo/ModelRP/README.md

 </p>
 <BR>

-3. Execute main_fig_timing.m and main_fig_prof.m, and confirm the time window for reinforcement plasticity and its molecular activity.
+3. Execute main_fig_timing.m and main_fig_prof.m, and confirm the figures of the time window for reinforcement plasticity and its molecular activity.

-## A nano extension of simbiology
+## Nano extension of simbiology

 ## License